 I want to work with organizations that have something interesting to say, make the world a better place, enrich people lives, and want to tell a compelling story.

-Your project is important to you and you give it the time it needs to get done.
-That means getting your content to me and setting a reasonable timeline for the project.
-I don't do rush jobs.
-(Unless we already have a relationship and you say "pretty please".
-Maybe.)
+Your project is important to you and you give it the time and resources it needs to get done.

 I like to work on interesting and worthwhile projects for clients that are completely invested in their ideas, take the time to challenge me, and encourage me to challenge them.